martinfthomsen/rucs2/README.md

 about losing the data on the machine, you can delete the machine and recreate it.

 Stop and delete the default machine.
-(WARNING, this will remove all your containers, and all data is lost!)
+(WARNING, this will remove all your containers, and all data stored inside the containers is lost!)
 ```
 #!bash
 docker-machine stop default